chetangudisagar/CentOS_SSH_Configuration/README.md

 # CentOS_SSH_Configuration

-This repository contains a CentOS 7 SSH Configuration script.
+This repository contains a CentOS 7 SSH Configuration script - `configure.sh`.

 The script has comments explaining what each command is doing.